kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md

 \(1\) The maximum takeoff weights must be established as the weights at which compliance is shown with the applicable provisions of this part (including the takeoff climb provisions of [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.121   Climb: One-engine-inoperative.|§25.121]](a) through (c), for altitudes and ambient temperatures).

-\(2\) The maximum landing weights must be established as the weights at which compliance is shown with the applicable provisions of this part (including the landing and approach climb provisions of §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.119   Landing climb: All-engines-operating.|§25.119]] and 25.121(d) for altitudes and ambient temperatures).
+\(2\) The maximum landing weights must be established as the weights at which compliance is shown with the applicable provisions of this part (including the landing and approach climb provisions of [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.119   Landing climb: All-engines-operating.|§§25.119]] and 25.121(d) for altitudes and ambient temperatures).

-\(3\) The minimum takeoff distances must be established as the distances at which compliance is shown with the applicable provisions of this part (including the provisions of §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.109   Accelerate-stop distance.|§25.109]] and 25.113, for weights, altitudes, temperatures, wind components, runway surface conditions (dry and wet), and runway gradients) for smooth, hard-surfaced runways.
+\(3\) The minimum takeoff distances must be established as the distances at which compliance is shown with the applicable provisions of this part (including the provisions of [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.109   Accelerate-stop distance.|§§25.109]] and 25.113, for weights, altitudes, temperatures, wind components, runway surface conditions (dry and wet), and runway gradients) for smooth, hard-surfaced runways.
 Additionally, at the option of the applicant, wet runway takeoff distances may be established for runway surfaces that have been grooved or treated with a porous friction course, and may be approved for use on runways where such surfaces have been designed constructed, and maintained in a manner acceptable to the Administrator.

 \(b\) The extremes for variable factors (such as altitude, temperature, wind, and runway gradients) are those at which compliance with the applicable provisions of this part is shown.